 “Play is the work of children.
 It’s serious stuff and if it’s properly structured in a developmental program, children can blossom.” – Bob Keeshan a.k.a.
 “Captain Kangaroo” Children’s TV Show 1955 -1984

-This class serves our older two and younger three year olds.
+This class serves our older two up to young four-year-olds.

-A boy or girl of two to three and a half may be characterized as being egocentric, determined and self-willed.
 These children typically engage in independent and parallel play.
-Often a caterpillar child is just developing an acknowledgment of others.
+Often a Caterpillar child is just developing an acknowledgment of others.
 They may also demonstrate a feeling of insecurity and need loving reinforcement.
 For these reasons, the teachers assigned to the Caterpillar Class work very hard to make sure the class is one that provides a stimulating and loving environment.
-Activities are designed to help foster the growth and the positive development of these very young children.
+Activities are designed to help foster the growth and positive development of these very young children.